-Shiralee Walker had been enjoying her 50th birthday party with 80 friends and family at the Black Head Bowling Club in Hallidays Point, near Taree.
+Indy was fatally crushed by a stone ANZAC war memorial while attending her grandmother’s 50th birthday party at the Black Head Bowling Club in Hallidays Point, near Taree.

-"A couple of the kids screamed [that] the monument had fallen," Walker told Seven News on Monday evening.
+"A couple of the kids screamed [that] the monument had fallen," Walker told Seven News at the time.

 A number of guests, including the toddler's mother and aunty, immediately rushed to Indy's aid.

 "At some stage I ended up with her in my arms and was trying to talk to her and say, 'Wake up, Indy, wake up'," Walker recalled.